What Is the Law Applicable to Situations Where a Plane Did An Emergency Landing On a Roadway?

 Understanding the Law About Removal of An Aircraft After An Emergency Landing

-The landing of an aircraft on a highway rarely happens; however, in an emergency such a situation is possible and indeed does occur.
+A plane or other aircraft landing on a highway is, thankfully, a very rare event; however; in an emergency situation this can, and does happen.
 Indeed, but without landing on the actual highway, an aircraft did recently perform an emergency landing alongside Highway 404, which is a major multi-lane highway, within the Toronto area.
-After an emergency landing onto a highway,, the Highway Traffic Act, R.S.O.
+After such a landing, when actually onto a highway, the Highway Traffic Act, R.S.O.
 1990, c.
-H.8 imposes various requirements relating to the timing and method for removing the aircraft.
+H.8 contains mandates regarding the timeliness and manner for the subsequent removal of the aircraft.

-Subsequent to an aircraft using a highway for an emergency landing, and where "highway" has various meanings as per the Highway Traffic Act, the law requires that the aircraft be removed from the highway as soon as possible.
-Furthermore, the law states that if the removal of the plane, or other aircraft, will make use of the highway for a take-off, then a commercial pilot must perform the take-off and the commercial pilot must be someone other than the pilot who made the emergency landing.
+Following the an emergency landing of plane, or other aircraft, onto a highway, which includes various types of roadways as per the "highway" per the Highway Traffic Act, the plane, or other aircraft, must be removed as soon as is reasonably possible.
+Furthermore, if removal of the aircraft will involve use of the highway for a flight take-off, then the take-off must be performed by a commercial pilot, who is a person other than the pilot who performed the emergency landing.
 Additionally, among other things, a police force or police service must approve the use of the highway for take-off of the aircraft and provide, sensibly so, traffic control.
-Specifically, the Highway Traffic Act states:
+The Highway Traffic Act specifically states:

 Aircraft on highways